 An American Marriage by Tayari Jones

 In his list of summer books to read in 2018, Barack Obama described Jones' novel as "a moving portrayal of the effects of a wrongful conviction on a young African-American couple."
 Told from the perspective of the husband and wife, the audiobook lends two voices to the haunting and poignant narrative.

 The Proposal by Jasmine Guillory

 Educated by Tara Westover

-In this buzzed-about memoir (recommended by Barack Obama), a woman recounts her experience of being raised in a survivalist family in Idaho and diverting from her upbringing in order to seek an education.
+In this buzzed-about memoir (recommended by Barack Obama), a woman recounts her experience of being raised in a survivalist family in Idaho and diverging from her upbringing in order to seek an education.

 Love in the Time of Cholera by Gabriel García Márquez

 You can't go wrong with Gabriel García Márquez's timeless classic about the trials and tribulations of love set in Colombia at the turn of the 20th century.
 This audiobook is also available in Spanish (view on Audible).

 Everything’s Trash, but It’s Okay by Phoebe Robinson